-RE is delivered by one member of staff at our school, taking into account children with additional SEN. Teachers follow a long-term plan based on Understanding Christianity and the Shropshire Agreed Syllabus.
+RE is delivered by one member of staff at our school, taking into account children with additional SEN. Staff follow a Long Term plan based on Understanding Christianity and the Shropshire Agreed Syllabus.

 RE is delivered through questioning and exploration.
-Teachers develop understanding at different levels through supporting with questioning and reasoning, and extending to greater depth.
+Staff can develop understanding at different levels through supporting this questioning and reasoning and extending to greater depth.
 Recording of RE when appropriate is again supported and scaffolded as required.